Carbonable/carbon-protocol/docs/project/external.md

 {% endswagger %}
 {% swagger method = "external" path = " " baseUrl = " " summary = "setApprovalForAll" %}
 {% swagger-description %}
-Enable or disable approval for a third party -operator- to manage all of
+Enable or disable approval for a third party -operator- to manage all of -caller-s assets (EIP 721)
 {% endswagger-description %}
 {% swagger-parameter in="path" type="felt" name="operator" %}
+Address to add to the set of authorized operators
 {% endswagger-parameter %}
 {% swagger-parameter in="path" type="felt" name="approved" %}
+1 if the operator is approved, 0 to revoke approval
 {% endswagger-parameter %}
 {% endswagger %}
 {% swagger method = "external" path = " " baseUrl = " " summary = "transferFrom" %}